 First of all, there is more noise on the Internet and on media.
 Print is all but dead in Pittsburgh as much of the staff of the Post Gazette is gone.
 Your clients or customers are often harried with homeschooling still a part of many lives.
-Working from home the reality that many of us are faced with.
+Working from home is the reality that many of us are faced with.
 The people on the front lines have more stress in their lives than ever before going back to World War II.
-As business owners, we need to understand Pittsburgh’s local marketing trends as 2020 comes to an end.
+As business owners, we need to understand Pittsburgh’s local marketing trends as the pandemic comes to an end.

-What has changed in 2020 for local marketing?
+What has changed for local marketing?

 Attention spans are eight seconds or less.
 This means that many of you are getting phone calls solely based on your Google my Business listing.
 One of the changes that I made in my business is a switch to Bright Local for my overall management of Pittsburgh Local Management.
 The founder of the company is also a member of Duct Tape Marketing.
 Duct Tape Marketing is a great multi-agency support and networking group that allows members to share expertise.
 In the last few weeks, Bright Local has sent out four updates on Local Marketing changes in 2020.
-I am summarising them here in the headline form and I am providing the links if you want the more detailed analysis in my newsletter.
+I am summarising them here in the headline form and I am providing the links if you want a more detailed analysis in my newsletter.

 - The most important search for local marketing in 2020 is Google my Business.
 This has increased in importance since 2018 from 25% to 33% for the local pack.